 I think we’re a long way from becoming mainstream though.
 I live in a happy bubble of Propeller Dance.
 When I look at the movies people watch, the world is a long way behind.
-There’s still a lot of disability porn.
+There’s still a lot of inspiration porn.
 Look up Stella Young, who coined the term.
 We’re in a bubble where we’re pushing the boundaries of the arts world, but we don’t know how to reach the greater public beyond our audiences and students.
 That’s why I like the idea of digitizing our work and getting it out there.
 Propeller has strategic planning in the fall, and we need to find those new directions for our classes and company.

 What is your preferred term for the field?

 I like “integrated dance” but sometimes I also use “mixed abilities” to help people understand.
 Sometimes, when I say, “integrated dance,” people ask, “What are you integrating?”
 When I reply with the term, “mixed abilities,” that gives them the answer.
 Coming from someone who is visibly physically disabled, they get it.
 Then sometimes they’re curious about how that kind of dance works, and I like that curiosity.
 I think Indigenous and First Nations people also struggle with the same problem when it comes to terminology.

 In your perspective, is the field improving with time?